arnoldt100/anansi/doxygen_documentation/sources/DevelopersDocumentation/InheritanceDesignPatterns/TypeErasureInheritance.md

 ![UMLTypeErasureInheritance](TypeErasure.jpg)

 We can group  the TypeErasure design pattern into 3 levels.
-The high level consists of the classes ShapeConcept and OwningShapeModel.
-The middle level consists of the class Shape, and the low level consists of the concrete classes Circle and Square.
+The high level consists of the classes `ShapeConcept` and `OwningShapeModel`.
+The middle level consists of the class `Shape`, and the low level consists of the concrete classes `Circle` and `Square`.

 The high level provides the semantic requirements for all shape types.
 For example, one can require all shapes to provide a draw functionality.
-The class ShapeConcept is the base class that defines the Shapes semantic requirements.
-Note that in ShapeConcept the abstract virtual method named draw sets the shapes draw semantic.
-The class OwningShapeModel is a templated class whose template parameters are of concrete shape types
+The class `ShapeConcept` is the base class that defines the shapes semantic requirements.
+Note that in `ShapeConcept` the abstract virtual method named `draw` sets the shapes draw semantic.
+The class `OwningShapeModel` is a templated class whose template parameters are of concrete shape types

     template <typename T>
     class OwningShapeModel<T>;

-and OwningShapeModel constructor takes a concrete shape, Circle, Square, ..., that is used to initialize the data member OwningShapeModel::concreteShape_.
+and `OwningShapeModel` constructor takes a concrete shape, `Circle`, Square, ..., that is used to initialize the data member `OwningShapeModel::concreteShape_`.

     template <typename T>
     explcit OwningShapeModel<T>::OwningShapeModel( T & aConcreteShape) :
     concreteShape_{aConcreteShape};

-OwningShapeModel must also implement the all virtual functions of ShapeConcept.
-The method OwningShapeModel::draw()
+`OwningShapeModel` must also override all virtual functions of `ShapeConcept`. `ShapeConcept` has virtual functions  `ShapeConcept::draw` and `ShapeConcept::clone` and a possible implementation of the `OwningShapeModel::draw`is listed below.

     OwningShapeModel::draw() const override
     {
         shape_.draw_shape(shape_);
     }

-The middle level class Shape wraps and transforms the high level hierarchy to value semantics and a TypeErasure.
-Note that only Shape's constructor is templated on a concrete shape
+The middle level class `Shape` wraps and transforms the high level hierarchy to value semantics and a TypeErasure.
+Note that only `Shape's` constructor is templated on a concrete shape

     template<typename T>
     Shape::Shape(T && aConcreteShape) :
     valuePtr_(new ShapeModel<ShapeConcept>(std::forward<T>(aConcreteShape)));

-where the concrete shape is wrapped in Shape::valuePtr_
+where the concrete shape is wrapped in `Shape::valuePtr_`

     std::unique_ptr<ShapeConcept> Shape::valuePtr_;

+The `Shape` class has a hidden friend function [2]  `draw()`.
 ---
-[1] Iglberger, K. (2022).
-C++ Software Design.
-(First Edition).
+[1] Iglberger, K. (2022). <EM>C++ Software Design. </EM> (First Edition).
 O'Reilly Media.
-ISBN: 9781098113162.
+ISBN: 9781098113162. <BR/>
+[2]  Williams, A. (2019, June 27).
+The Power of Hidden Friends in C++.
+Just Software Solutions. <EM>https://www.justsoftwaresolutions.co.uk/cplusplus/hidden-friends.html</EM> <BR/>